cywang117/dnd/Social-Contract.md

 Roleplaying is a game.
 Games should be fun.
 If it's not fun, it's okay to give feedback, ask for change, or quit.

 ### D&D should be cooperative
 One person's fun shouldn't be at the expense of another's.
-Any conflict between in-game characters should be opt-in for all players i## nvolved.
+Any conflict between in-game characters should be opt-in for all players involved.
 If your character refuses to vibe with the rest of the party, the DM may ask you to roll another character whose goals align better.

 If you're not okay with something another player character did, discuss it with them out of character instead of reacting in character.